DNG Facebook Group Community Rules

 What is considered Spam?

-– sharing links or images without writing a description in the post.
+– sharing links, images or any content without writing a caption in the post.
 We’ll have to delete those type of post

 – posting full blog post content, or a post that is a length of a blog post, even without a link.
 Come on, now.
 If we have to scroll, scroll, scroll to read your post- please put that on your blog, not in the group.